-- A Unified Indoor Bocce team roster must be composed of a minimum of 6 and a maximum of 8 players. - A team must have a minimum of 3 Special-Olympics-eligible students (defined as students with an intellectual disability, developmental disability, or cognitive delay) and a minimum of 3 students without an intellectual disability.
-If you fill the remaining one or two slots (for rosters of 7 or 8 players), they can be students from either group.
-The ideal is to strive for a 50-50 ratio, if possible, when there is a roster of 8. - If there is sufficient interest, a school may have a maximum of two Unified Indoor Bocce teams, provided each one meets the size and composition requirements. - There are no substitutes or alternates allowed, and players cannot be replaced during the season for any reason. - Winter season interscholastic sports athletes CANNOT participate on the Unified Indoor Bocce team.
+- The minimum roster size is 6 players and the maximum allowed roster size has been expanded to 10 players. - There must always be a minimum of 3 Special Olympics eligible students (defined as having an intellectual or developmental disability, including autism with a cognitive delay) and a minimum of 3 general education students without any disability on the roster.
+The balance of the roster can be any combination of Special Olympics athletes and Unified partners. - For competitions, a team can only activate a maximum of 8 players.
+A competition day roster must have a minimum of 3 Special Olympics eligible students (athletes) and a minimum of 3 general education students (Unified partners). - Players who are not activated as part of the competition day roster are not permitted to wear their competition uniform.
+They can attend the bocce match, but as spectators and supporters of their teammates.
+This is to eliminate confusion. - If there is sufficient interest, a school may have a maximum of two Unified Indoor Bocce teams, provided each one meets the size and composition requirements. - Winter season interscholastic sports athletes CANNOT participate on the Unified Indoor Bocce team.
 Fall and spring varsity athletes are eligible to participate. - Please ensure all players know that if your team qualifies for the state championships, that practices will go into the first weeks of spring varsity sports.